JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ![jpa-palette](img/jpa-palette.png)

-The JPA Palette aims to generate code appropriate in the current context.
+The JPA Palette aims to generate appropriate code for the current context.
 For an entity, it can be an attribute or index; for a repository - query method, etc.

 JPA Palette provides code-generation wizards for the following: